ssmiller25/r15cookieblog/content/post/2020-01-10-androidgitopswriting.md

   * Automatic integration with grammar checks ([Language Tools](http://wiki.languagetool.org/http-server), maybe Grammerly) and perhaps prose linters such as proselint, writegood, or vale [(from this Reddit post)](https://www.reddit.com/r/linux/comments/a22ooo/grammerly_for_vim/eauqj9t?utm_source=share&utm_medium=web2x)
-  * Focus on a better export from Google Docs for Markdown, as that takes a bit of cleanup work.
-Although adding decent checks to the build pipeline may remove that need entirely.
+  * A better export process between docs and git.
+It might involve a bit of modification to the [already existing plugin](https://github.com/evbacher/gdocs2md)
   * Adopt this for development, at least a language like Python that can be run from the Phone directly.